Jasmine-yz/Cyclistic_Case_Study/README.md

 SQL Query: [Data Combining](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Combining.sql);

 I created a Google Cloud Storage bucket to store 12 uploaded CSV files, then established a project in BigQuery and uploaded these files as datasets.
-Afterwards, I merged the CSV files into a single table named `biketrips`, resulting in a combined table with a total of 5,743,278 rows.
+Afterwards, I merged the CSV files into a single table named `2023_biketrips`, resulting in a combined table with a total of **5,719,877** rows.

 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Exploration.sql)